Australian Idol: Revival

 On 21 October 2020, Seven Network announced at their annual upfronts that they would be reviving the series, originally slated for 2022.

 On 28 September 2022, Seven announced that Ricki-Lee Coulter and Scott Tweedie would be the new hosts, with the judging panel consisting of former American Idol judge Harry Connick Jr., former Australian Idol judge Kyle Sandilands, Amy Shark and Meghan Trainor.
 Original judge Marcia Hines appeared as a guest judge.
 The revival premiered on 30 January 2023.

 In July 2023, it was officially revealed that the show had been renewed by Seven Network for a ninth season, set to premiere in 2024.
 It was later revealed that Coulter and Tweedie would return as hosts, and that Sandilands and Shark will be returning to their judging positions.
 However, Connick Jr. and Trainor will not be returning, with Trainor leaving due to family reasons.
 Original judge Marcia Hines will return as a main judge.
 Seven officially confirmed the 2024 judges at their upfronts in October 2023.
 In November 2024, the series was renewed for a tenth season by Seven with Sandilands, Hines and Shark returning as judges with Coulter & Tweedie returning as hosts.
 On March 29, 2025, it was confirmed during a live show of the 2025 season, that the show would be renewed for an eleventh season in 2026.
-Sandilands, Hines and Shark are all slated to return as judges with Coulter & Tweedie returning as hosts.
+Sandilands, Hines and Shark returned as judges with Coulter & Tweedie returning as hosts.
+At the end of July 2026, Sandilands announced he would not be returning as judge in 2027.
+In August 2026, Morgan Evans was announced as his replacement.
+Hines and Shark will return as judges with Coulter & Tweedie returning as hosts.